-Answer the questions below.

-Choose NO MORE THAN THREE WORDS from the text for each answer.

-Write your answers in boxes 21-27 on your answer sheet.
+- Answer the questions below - Choose NO MORE THAN THREE WORDS from the text for each answer. - Write your answers in boxes 21-27 on your answer sheet.

-- 21 Where do most employees collect their wages? - 22 Who has to authorise any overtime an employee wishes to do? - 23 Who is not paid extra for working more than 40 hours a week? - 24 Where should employees go if they wish to have the parking charge taken off their salary? - 25 What method is used to calculate part-time employees' holidays? - 26 Which documents must employees fill in to select their Personal Holiday? - What is the name of the special entitlement provided to employees with birthdays in the second half of December?
+- 21. Where do most employees collect their wages? - 22 Who has to authorise any overtime an employee wishes to do? - 23.
+Who is not paid extra for working more than 40 hours a week? - Where should employees go if they wish to have the parking charge taken off their salary? - 25) What method is used to calculate part-time employees' holidays? - 26 Which documents must employees fill in to select their Personal Holiday? - What is the name of the special entitlement provided to employees with birthdays in the second half of December?

+Section 3

-SECTION 3 Questions 28-40
+Question 28-40

-Read the text on pages 112 and 113 and answer Questions 28-40.
+- You should spend about 20 minutes on Questions 28-40. - Read the text below and answer Questions 28-40.